Agentic AI10 min read

 Run marketing, sales, and ops with one agent.

 Wyse drafts and executes across PostWyse and OpsWyse with a confirm-before-execute step.
-One $299/month bundle for the whole lean team.
+One flat bundle for the whole lean team.

 See pricing